ad-aures/castopod/docs/src/index.md

 We believe that a solution is not necessarily right for everyone, it highly depends on your needs.
-So, here are comparisons with other tools to help you to gauge whether Castopod is the right fit for you.
+So, here are comparisons with other tools to help you to gauge whether Castopod is the right fit for&nbsp;you.

 ### Castopod vs Wordpress

 Castopod is often referred to as "the Wordpress for podcasts" because of the similarities between the two.
 In some ways this is true.
-And actually, Castopod was greatly inspired by the Wordpress ecosystem, seeing the ease of adoption from the community and the number of websites running it.
+And actually, Castopod was greatly inspired by the Wordpress ecosystem, seeing the ease of adoption from the community and the number of websites running&nbsp;it.

 Just like Wordpress, Castopod is free & open source, built using PHP with a MySQL database and is packaged in a way that you can easily install on most web